PHYSICAL WELLNESS

 After being diagnosed with CIDP in 2012, Rick, a former swimmer and coach, could no longer participate in water sports.
 He adapted his exercise routine with the help of a healthcare professional to include a full range of motion stretches that he acquired from his aquatic background.
 “I’ve learned these stretches from my time coaching swimmers.
 Now, I use them to help me stay limber and flexible.”

--Lynn, living with CIDP
+-Rick, living with CIDP

 Man walking with rhythm.